ashu12318/donation/README.md

 - Accept Ether

 - Donate
--- Circuit Breaker: Disable Contract after timeline is over
+-- Auto Deprication: Based on timeline and Target Amount

 - Withdraw Donation: Withdrawal Pattern
 -- Once timeline is finished
 -- Creator of the Contract
--- Circuit Breaker: Close the contract after there is no fund...
+-- Auto Deprication: Close the contract after there is no fund...

 - Fetch List of all active/future causes
 - Fetch all Cause by creator's address